vaani-r/Predicting-Reactions-of-Investors-to-IPOs/README.md

 Welcome to my Respository!

-Everything part of this repository is either a research project conducted under a professor or my own project.
+Everything part of this repository is either a research project or a personal project of mine.